What is a chatbot?

 The benefit to this type of chatbot is that they are relatively simple to build and cheaper to maintain.
 The downside is that they are unable to answer complex questions and they cannot be trained or improved over time.

 AI chatbots and virtual agents are best for handling more open-ended questions.
 They are ideal for customer support teams who receive high volumes of requests, especially if some of them are repetitive queries.
 An AI chatbot can instantly resolve the simple requests or gather contextual information from the customer for an agent to reference later.
 They can also enable customer support teams to provide service in multiple languages or be available 24/7.
+And in the era of generative AI, they can do all of this in an uncannily natural, conversational way -- tailored to respond to your customer's mood and tone of voice.

 The benefits of AI chatbots are that they are able to understand human language without explicit programming and they can improve and learn as time goes on.
 The downside to this type of chatbot is that they require more time and resources to get up and running than a simple rules-based bot.